Franklin Stackhouse - Obituary

 1/1

-Frank is survived by his wife of 28 years, Shari Deatley Stackhouse of Bardstown, KY; daughter Kimberly Stackhouse of Fairborn, OH; grandson Joshua (Jerrica) Stackhouse of Sabina, OH; granddaughters Heather (Jerry) Burke and Niki Stackhouse of GA.
-He is also survived by great-grandchildren Jaxton Heard, Easton and Charliann Stackhouse, Ramsey and Ryleigh Goff, and Zoe and Cole Bell.
+Frank is survived by his wife of 28 years, Shari Deatley Stackhouse of Bardstown, Ky.; daughter, Kimberly Stackhouse of Fairborn, Ohio; grandson, Joshua (Jerrica) Stackhouse of Sabina, Ohio; and granddaughters, Heather (Jerry) Burke and Niki Stackhouse of Georgia.
+He is also survived by great-grandchildren, Jaxton Heard, Easton and Charliann Stackhouse, Ramsey and Ryleigh Goff, and Zoe and Cole Bell.
 Several nieces, nephews, special friends, and his furry canine companions, Chica, Chip, and Diego also survive.

-His memorial service will be 1 pm Friday August 28, 2020 at Barlow Funeral Home, Bardstown, KY.
+His memorial service will be 1 p.m.
+Friday.
+August 28, 2020 at Barlow Funeral Home.
 Rev. Ed Lane will officiate.
-Visitation will be 11 am to 1 pm Friday August 28 at Barlow Funeral Home.
+Visitation will be 11 a.m. to 1 p.m.
+Friday August 28 at Barlow Funeral Home.

 The family wishes to thank the many doctors, nurses, and Hospice for their excellent care.